sperry304/sfpa_ratings/05_info_faq.md

 multiplied by some positive constant and result in the same probability *p<sub>i\>j</sub>* for all *i* and *j*.
-As a result, in the MLE context, we would need to peg a player rating *π<sub>i</sub>* to a particular value, or set up an additional constraint such as *Σ<sub>n</sub> π\_i = 1000/n*, in order to arrive at a unique solution.
+As a result, in the MLE context, we would need to peg a player rating *π<sub>i</sub>* to a particular value, or set up an additional constraint such as *Σ<sub>n</sub>
+π<sub>i</sub> = 1000/n*, in order to arrive at a unique solution.
 In the MAP formulation, we can make the model identifiable by setting *b = (a - 1) / 500* and ensure a rough average player rating of about 500 in the process.

 One issue with the system as described so far is interpretability.
 Ratings are only meaningful in relation to each other; a 100-point gap